Alaska Company Info

 Clerical, office and passenger service employees (COPS)

-Alaska Airlines' 3,100 flight attendants are represented by the Association of Flight Attendants (AFA).
+Alaska Airlines' 3,288 flight attendants are represented by the Association of Flight Attendants (AFA).
 These employees ratified a two-year contract extension March 10, 2009.
-This contract became amendable May 1, 2012.
+This contract became amendable May 1, 2012 and negotiations have been ongoing.

 Aircraft technicians, cleaners and fleet service employees